MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 back to the previous step, where we set up user's group and permissions, you can see the `Set permissions boundary` section at the bottom.
 Basically, it is a way for us to control the maximum permissions this user can have.
-Basically, it is a way for us to control the maximum permissions this user can have.

 ![](../images/part27/20.png)